100x65b1111000/nvim/README.md

 })
 ```

-### adding custom modules to the statusline
+## Adding custom modules to the statusline

-you can extend the statusline with your own custom modules (although it's just bare bones). the process involves defining a lua function that returns a table with a specific spec, and then adding this function to your statusline configuration.
+You can extend the statusline with your own custom modules (although it's just bare bones). the process involves defining a lua function that returns a table with a specific spec, and then adding this function to your statusline configuration.

-**1. define your module function**
+**1. Define a module function**

-a custom module is a lua function that returns a table with specific keys. the main keys are:
+A custom module is a lua function that returns a table with specific keys. the main keys are:

 *   `string`: (required) the text content you want the module to display.
 *   `hl_group`: (optional) the highlight group to apply to the `string`. if omitted, it will likely use the default highlight group.